thachmpham/thachmpham.github.io/md/asm-callstack.md

 ---
 title: "Inside the Call Stack"
-subtitle: "Exploring C Function Calls via x86 Assembly"
+subtitle: "**Examining C Function Calls at the x86 Assembly Level**"
 ---